marnixkoops/hyperscale/README.md

 When the number of items is large, scoring and ranking all of them is infeasible. `zift` implements algorithms to leverage fast Approximate Nearest Neighbors (ANN) in high-dimensional space for similarity search and maximum inner-product search (recommendation).
 This method is computationally efficient and produces microsecond response-times across millions of items.

 Furthermore, vector models are widely used in NLP, recommender systems, computer vision and other fields. `zift` can be used in synergy with any (embedding) vector-based machine learning model.
 For example, to quickly find the most similar embeddings learned by a Neural Network or to generate recommendations for users based on any type of Matrix Factorization model.
-Additionally, finding similar vectors can be effectively applied for personalizing content, upsell, cross-sell and other use-cases.
+Additionally, finding similar vectors can be effectively applied to increase customer experience by personalization of content, product upsell, cross-sell and other use-cases.

 ## ✨ Install